-Food poisoning occurs when food is not prepared or handled correctly.
-Harmful microorganisms such as bacteria, viruses, or parasites get in the food, causing illness.
+Food poisoning (also known as food-borne illness) occurs when food is not prepared or handled correctly.
 All foods have the potential to cause food-borne illness.
-Food-borne microorganisms often cannot be seen, tasted, or smelled.

-Tips to reduce the risk of food-borne illness
+Tips to reduce the risk of food poisoning

 Cook food to proper temperatures

-Cook foods to their safe internal temperatures.
-This kills harmful microorganisms that cause food poisoning.
-Use a food thermometer to measure the internal temperature of cooked foods.
+- Cook foods to their safe internal temperatures.
+This kills the harmful micro-organisms that cause food poisoning.

 Thaw frozen foods properly

-Frozen raw meat should never be left on the counter to thaw at room temperature.
-Thaw frozen meat in the refrigerator, in a microwave oven, or in cold water.
+Never leave frozen raw meat on the counter to thaw at room temperature.
+Instead, thaw it in the refrigerator, a microwave oven or cold water.
 If thawing in cold water, replace the water every 30 minutes.

-Perishable foods should not be kept at temperatures between 4°C and 60°C (about 40°F to 140°F) for more than two hours.
-Microorganisms can grow quickly at these temperatures.
+Do not keep perishable foods (foods that can go bad) at temperatures between 4°C and 60°C (about 40°F to 140°F) for more than two hours.
+Micro-organisms can grow quickly at these temperatures.

 Keep hot food hot

-Keep the food hot (above 60°C or about 140°F) if it is not going to be eaten right away.
-Use a hot plate, wrap food in tinfoil, or use insulated containers to keep food hot.
+Keep food hot (above 60°C or about 140°F) if it is not going to be eaten right away.
+Use a hot plate, wrap food in tin foil or use insulated containers.